-$${20} \quad d{\rm s} = Z \cdot 0.47 \cdot \left(\frac{Q}{f}\right)^{(1/3)}$$
+$$d{\rm s} = Z \cdot 0.47 \cdot \left(\frac{Q}{f}\right)^{(1/3)}.\tag{1}$$

-In this equation, d_s is the scouring depth, Z is a factor related to the river bending condition, Q is the design discharge in cms (cubic meters per second), and f is Lacey's silt factor, which is related to the mean particle size (D_m , in millimeters) of the scoured material as follows:
+In this equation, d_s is the scouring depth, Z is a factor related to the river bending condition, Q is the design discharge rate in m3 s-1, and f is Lacey's silt factor, which is related to the mean particle size (D_m , in mm) of the scoured material as follows:

-${25}$ $f = 1.76 \cdot (D{\rm m})^{(1/2)}$.
+$$f = 1.76 \cdot (D{\rm m})^{(1/2)}.$$ (2)

-Lacey's equation can be used to estimate the scouring depths for natural river erosion (classified as Type A) and manmade structures along a bank line (classified as Type B) (USBR, 1984).
-For a Type B situation, the multiplying factor Z in Lacey's equation is dependent on the river bending condition.
-For Chiuliao 1st Levee, the factor Z was assumed to be 0.25 because its length and location correspond to a straight reach condition.
+Lacey's equation can be used to estimate the scouring depths for natural river erosion (classified as Type A) and manmade structures along a bank line (classified as Type B) (Pemberton and Lara, 1984).
+For a Type B structure, the multiplying factor Z in Lacey's equation is dependent on the river bending condition.
+For Chiuliao First Levee, the factor Z was assumed to be 0.25 because its length and location correspond to a straight reach condition.

 Lacey's equation implies that the design flow rate and the average particle size are the two major parameters governing the scouring depth.
 The flow rates can be obtained directly from the information in Table 2, whereas the average particle size varies with location along the river.
-Chiuliao 1st Levee is located along Laonong River between its confluences with Chokuo and Kaoping Rivers, so soil boring information was collected between these river confluence points.
+Chiuliao First Levee is located along Laonong River between its confluences with Chokuo and Kaoping Rivers, so soil boring information was collected between these river confluence points.
 The coefficient of variation (COV) of the average particle size in this river section is approximately 67 %.
-It was assumed that the particle size distribution fits a log normal distribution with an average particle size of 60.55 mm and a COV of 67 %.
+It was assumed that the particle size distribution fits a log-normal distribution with an average particle size of 60.55 mm and a COV of 67 %.
 The averages of the generated randomized local scouring depths for the various flood return periods are shown in Table 2.

-3.3.3 In-situ friction angle
+3.4 In situ friction angle

-As mentioned above, the in-situ friction angle is in the range 37 to 45°.
+As mentioned above, the in situ friction angle is in the range of $37-45^{\circ}$.
 This friction angle seems reasonable for gravel material, but it exhibits some degree of variability and therefore was treated as a variable in this study for reliability analysis.
-According to Phoon et al. (2008), the coefficient of variation of the friction angle is between 10 and 15%.
-In this study, the mean friction angle was assumed to be 40°, with a coefficient of variation of 10%.
+According to Phoon (2008), the coefficient of variation of the friction angle is between 10 and 15 %.
+In this study, the mean friction angle was assumed to be 40° , with a coefficient of variation of 10 %.
 In addition, the data distribution type was assumed to be log normal.

-4 Analysis results - stability of Chiuliao 1st Levee
+4 Analysis results - stability of Chiuliao First Levee